PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 decrease caused by zero-rewrite pruning.
 A strict structural expectation covers both ModelIR targets and preserves the four-statement owner order.
 Production remains unconditional at this checkpoint.

+Both terminal boundaries now implement that four-statement contract.
+The main and fallback paths record tensor count, retain the SINet result, unpack the two cluster results, and reconcile only after a positive exact counter or pruning.
+The owner order, main Session LayoutState, fallback `None` LayoutState, shared diagnostics, and fallback/main separation remain unchanged.
+A lowerer fixture covers all three counters plus prune-only behavior on the main path, while the structural contract verifies identical fallback wiring.